 Perhaps you cannot find any Colombian dish that can reflect the culinary culture of Colombia more than calentado.
 Its name can be translated to “heated”, which implies that all ingredients are recooked together to create a fulfilling breakfast.

-More interestingly, there are all leftovers because the Colombian people were poor and hated to discard any food.
+At the time of its creation, the dish consisted mainly of leftovers because the Colombian people used to be poor and hated to discard any food.
 You will typically see eggs, meat, and rice in a dish of calentado.
 Sometimes sausages and chicharrónes.

 20. Ajiaco (Chicken And Potato Stew)

-It is still controversial about the origin of ajiaco.
+The origin of ajiaco is still a somewhat controversial topic.
 It was invented by the Taino tribe, who lived in the Caribbean and Cuba.
 The exact time is unknown, but it was first served in Cuba in the 16th century.

 The way ajiaco is cooked is almost similar to how the rest of the world makes it.
 But there are a few more ingredients that it has, namely corn and avocado.
-This stew is most popular in Bogota, so try when you come.
+This stew is most popular in Bogota, so remember to try it when you come there.
 I am sure you will love it.

 Let’s see in detail how this classic ajiaco dish is made.